 How do I apply for a review of a premises licence?

-If you want to apply by post, you need to complete the official application form with all the required details and send to us at:
+If you want to apply by post, you need to complete the document Application for a review of a premises licence (97 KB) form with all the required details and send to us at:

 Licensing, Malvern Hills District Council, The Council House, Avenue Road, Malvern, Worcestershire, WR14 3AF